narengan/cis/managing-for-security.md

 * Cross-site scripting
 * Cross-site forgery

-The WAF also contains the **CIS Rule Set**, which includes rules to stop attacks most commonly seen on our network, and the **OWASP Top 10** vulnerabilities.
+The WAF contains a default rule set which includes rules to stop the most common attacks.
+At this time, we allow you to either enable or disable the WAF.
+See the **REFERENCE** section for more details on the default rule set.

-The WAF also performs a *browser integrity check*.
-The browser integrity check looks for HTTP headers that are commonly abused by spammers.
-It denies traffic with those headers access to your page.
-It also blocks visitors that do not have a user agent, or who add a non-standard user agent.
-(This tactic is commonly used by abuse bots, crawlers, or APIs.)

 ## Best practice 4: Configure your TLS settings
 CIS provides some options for encrypting your traffic.
 As a reverse proxy, we close TLS conections at our datacenters and open a new TLS connection to your origin server.